 The fastest way for a diet company to make money, is to require you to purchase their carefully portioned meal-replacement bars, protein shakes, freezer meals, supplements, or a slew of other products as part of the diet plan.
-So now, not only are you boxed in to eating specific foods, you are also financially tied to purchasing expensive food products for the rest of your life.
+Not only are you boxed in to eating specific foods, you are also financially tied to purchasing expensive food products for the rest of your life.
 Because, if you choose to stop buying the foods, and your diet fails…the blame is on you again.

 4. Does the diet discourage you from exercising during part or all of the duration of the diet?

 Most diets which discourage exercise have an underlying reason for doing so.
 During a particular phase of the diet, calories from food are so restricted that the dieter will have NO ENERGY for exercising.
 You will feel too weak to strap on your running shoes, therefore, they discourage you from doing it.
 Ask yourself, “Does it really make sense that eating this way will give me LESS ENERGY?”

-5. Does the diet encourage you to eat whatever, however, wherever, and in as much portions as you want so long as you combine it with their special pill or supplement?
+5. Does the diet encourage you to eat whatever and in as much portions as you want so long as you combine it with their special pill or supplement?

 Please don’t fall for this one.
 This is the most dangerous diet method out there.
 Here is truth: a person can rarely overdose on vitamins and minerals if they are getting them from food sources.
 But you bet your bottom dollar that you CAN overdose on vitamins and minerals through supplements or pills.

 Because of the way labeling laws are in America, there could be other pills available for sale right now which also have dangerous side-effects.
 Unfortunately, many men and women desperate to lose unwanted pounds turn to pills or supplements not regulated by the FDA.
 They either find themselves in an out-of-control addiction or with a dangerous toxicity from a supplement that was poorly dosed.
 Please, please, PLEASE, don’t let yourself fall for taking any pill or supplement without asking a registered dietitian or medical doctor about it first!